kawtharrahmoun87-jpg/Barley_Bread_project/README.md

 - Store in a cool, dry place (~20°C, 60% RH).
 - Use airtight packaging to prevent mold and staling.
 - Shelf life: 2–4 days at room temperature; longer when refrigerated or frozen.

+### 6.Conclusion

+A conclusion for barley bread could emphasize its health benefits, sensory qualities, and potential role in sustainable food systems.

+**Barley bread offers notable health advantages**, such as improved glucose tolerance and beneficial impacts on lipid profiles, making it a nutritious alternative to traditional wheat bread.

+Its unique flavor and texture, especially when including whole barley grains or flakes, appeal to many consumers, enhancing its sensory value.

+Additionally, barley’s lower nitrogen requirement for cultivation supports more sustainable agricultural practices.
+Therefore, incorporating barley into bread not only promotes better health but also aligns with environmental sustainability goals, suggesting a promising future for barley bread in both dietary and ecological contexts.